Masudyee/science-facts-hub/README.md

 * **Why Einstein Hated It:** Albert Einstein doubted this concept and famously called it "spooky action at a distance" because it challenged his theory that nothing can travel faster than light.
 * **The Future Tech:** Today, this "spooky" science is the foundation for developing ultra-secure quantum communication networks and next-generation quantum computers.

+# Daily Science Insight - Day 4

+### Title: The Diamond Rain on Jupiter and Saturn

+Did you know that it literally rains diamonds on planets like Jupiter and Saturn?
+While we experience water rain on Earth, the extreme atmospheric conditions on these gas giants convert carbon into precious stones.

+* **How it Happens:** High-altitude storms produce lightning that turns methane gas into soot (carbon).
+As this soot falls deeper into the thick atmosphere, the crushing pressure and intense heat compress it into graphite, and eventually into solid diamonds.
+* **The Scale:** Scientists estimate that Saturn alone generates about 1,000 tons of diamonds every single year.
+Some of these diamonds could be as large as beach balls.
+* **The Fate:** Unfortunately, as the diamonds sink further into the super-heated core of the planet, the temperature becomes so extreme that they eventually melt into a liquid diamond sea.